 But things happened.
-One by one our POV biased world views floundered, held up to harsh impersonal light and found to be faulty.
-Useful models for daily life but empty of deeper truth.
+One by one, our POV biased world views floundered, held up to harsh, impersonal light and found to be faulty.
+Useful models for daily life, valuable tools of control, but empty of profound truth.

 The flat world stretching around us turned out to bend underneath our feet in apparent absurdity.
-We lost our seat at the center of the universe.
+We lost our seat at the centre of creation.
 Our sun was demoted to a close star.
 Our glorious Milky Way, just one of many.
 Cosmologists describe our universe itself as only a bit of froth in a seething multiverse.
 Not content with tearing down our surroundings, we also target ourselves.
 Our mind and soul were seized from the aether and confined in soft, squishy and above all, mortal matter.
-Humanity itself reclassified as a species, endowed with exceptional potential yes, but from a biological point-of-view in no way more evolved than the pets we master, or the pests we exterminate.
+We reclassified humanity itself as a species, endowed with exceptional potential, yes.
+But from a biological point-of-view in no way more evolved than the pets we master, the livestock we breed, or the pests we exterminate.

 Where does that leave us with our stories?
-For ages we believed that to understand anything we just needed to know it.
+For ages, we believed that to understand anything, we only needed to know.
 To predict the future: study the past, measure the present… Establish rules and control the system.
 And we seem very resistant to letting the stories go.
 So we kept the stories around.
 Probably we’re too scared to cast them aside.
-Perhaps believing, mistakenly, that our society, our laws, our morals are founded on the stories themselves, rather than on the things they were originally meant to allegorize.
+Perhaps believing, mistakenly, that our society, our laws, our morals are founded on the stories themselves, rather than on the things they were initially meant to allegorize.

 A silent revolution of science

-The slow change of thought is clearest in science.
+The slow change of thought is most apparent in science.
 Let’s take biology.
-Long considered a sensible science for sensible mustachioed men, great minds cataloguing species and recording behavior, enjoying invigorating rivalries whether skeletized specimen A was a rather large pygmee vole or - obviously - a sickly giant vole.
-Glass-eyed corpses in the stately natural history museums around the world testify to the titanic efforts of our forefathers.
+Long considered a sensible science for sensible moustachioed men, great minds cataloguing species and recording behaviour.
+They enjoyed invigorating rivalries whether skeletonized specimen A was a rather sizeable pygmy vole or a sickly giant vole.
+Glass-eyed corpses in the stately natural history museums around the world testify to the enormous efforts of our forefathers.
 Measuring, labelling, arguing, fixating… growing and pruning the tree of life, a hierarchy of static species.

 A silent revolution of society

-I'm guessing that they do.
-A common thread in our history of understanding is the steady decline of the static, the ""state"", and the accompanying increase of the dynamic, the ""process"".
-Of course, state and process are linked, but the state itself doesn’t tell you the process, and the process doens't always allow you to predict the next state.
+I see a common thread in our history of understanding that goes beyond this growing recognition of the continuum of reality.
+We are witnessing the steady decline of the static, the “state”, and the accompanying increase of the dynamic, the “process”.
+Of course, state and process are linked, but the state itself doesn’t tell you the process, and the process doesn’t always allow you to predict the next state.
 There’s more to understanding than mere cataloguing and observing.
 Perhaps even more important, there’s more to control than knowing the current state and knowing the rules.